Whatyesoh/FP-Processor-Design/README.md

 ### Based on these design decisions, I came up with an instruction set that uses two different formats:

 1. "I" Format:
    - This format is for using immediates.
-The processor knows to use this format if the first four bits of the opcode are 0.
+The processor knows to use this format if the first three bits of the opcode are 0.
    - ``[####------------]``: Opcode
    - ``[----#-----------]``: Integer or floating point
    - ``[-----###########]``: Immediate